-Topic Recommendation [Decision-making authority
+Recommendation Decision-making authority

+Compensation Board of Directors

+Compensation Board of Directors

+Compensation Committee Board of Directors

 Compensation

-Compensation of the Chairman Committee Board of Directors

-Compensation of non-executive Compensation

-Directors Committee Board of Directors

-Compensation
+CEO Committee

-Compensation of the CEO Committee Board of Directors
+Compensation Board of Directors

-Compensation of other members Compensation
+Committee BOARD OF DIRECTORS

-of the Executive Committee CEO Committee
+CEO Compensation Committee

-Compensation

-STI and LTI awards for the CEO Committee Board of Directors

-STI and LTI awards for

-other members of the Compensation

-Executive Committee CEO Committee
+Compensation Committee Compensation Committee Compensation Committee

 The Compensation Committee reviews annually the compensation policies and systems applicable to members of the Executive Committee as well as non-executive Directors of the Company, and makes recommendations to the Board of Directors.
 The Compensation Committee also has responsibility for any decision in respect of pensions, insurance and other benefits for members of the Executive Committee (excluding the CEO, for which the Board of Directors has responsibility).
-Furthermore, it has the authority to make decisions with regard to any material pension or insurance plans of the Company and any shareholding and compensation program that involves the use of equity.
+Furthermore, it has the authority to make decisions with regard to any significant pension or insurance plans of the Company and any shareholding and compensation program that involves the use of equity.